Buying property in France

 How it works in France:

 to 5–10%of the purchase price by wire transfer to the notary's bank account.
 The law gives you seven days to withdraw from the transaction and claim back the deposit.
 For instance, if your mortgage request is refused, your down payment will be returned to you.
 After this period, the contract may only be cancelled if a party fails to respect a contractual term or condition.
-If you change your mind and decide not to buy the property, the down payment will not be refunded and cannot be used to buy a different property.
+If you change your mind and decide to refuse in buying real estate in France, the down payment will not be refunded and cannot be used to buy a different property.

 30–90 daysfor a notary to make sure the correct consent has been given by the owners and review the property for any existing encumbrances and tax arrears.
 Meanwhile, the buyer should remit the outstanding amount of the full payment to the notary's account.
 An additional remittance is made to cover the notary's fee and the stamp duty.

 You can apply for a mortgage during the validity of the preliminary sales contract

 You and the seller must sign the final contract (acte authentique de vente) before the notary.
 By this time, the outstanding sum due must have been transferred to the notary’s account in order to be remitted to the seller.